Tiendil/feeds.fun/README.md

 - Tags are sorted by the impact on the score.
 - Green tags have a positive impact.
 - Red tags have a negative impact.

+# Features

+- Multi-/single-user.
+- Feeds management.
+- Automatic tag assignment for every news entry.
+- Rules to score news by tags.
+- Filter news by tags: exclude them by tags, show only entries with tags.
+- Sort news by score, date, etc.
+- Track read state of news you've read already.
+- A lot of other features are comming.

+# Motivation

+I've subscribed to a lot of news feeds and want to read only the most interesting & important from them.

+I did not find an open-source solution that suited my needs => decided to create my own.

 # Official site